 Robert is certified in health care compliance by the Health Care Compliance Board.
 He is also a frequent speaker on home health, hospice and private duty matters across the country, presenting to the American Health Lawyers Association and the National Association for Home Health and Hospice Care, as well as other national speaking events and numerous state trade association conferences and continuing education sessions.

 As the President of C3 Advisors, LLC, Sharon oversees all home health and hospice client projects, the majority of which are focused on compliance issues including scheduled Medicare/Medicaid compliance audits, acquisition due diligence, preparation of responses to investigations and labor/compensation issues.
 She leads a diverse team that works with corporate compliance committees and attorneys for client organizations on complex matters and process design focused on compliance improvement.

-Jan serves as the Chief Executive Officer and membership manager of the Association of Home Care Coding and Compliance.
+Jan serves as the Director of the Association of Home Care Coding and Compliance.
 Jan has written about the home health and hospice industries for over a decade, focusing on diagnosis coding, OASIS completion, and hospice operations.
 As AHCC’s membership manager, Jan works with AHCC members and the AHCC board and to develop member benefits, educational content, and networking opportunities.